bauwenst/bauwemt/README.md

 - Code listings;

 ... and comes with a pre-determined folder structure to keep all your files organised from the start.

+Contains very specific fixes for doing things like:
+- Citing an author in a section title, and having it appear correctly in the page headings.